danie11am/danie11am.github.io/_posts/2014-01-24--the-curious-case-of-iOS-code-signing.md

-## The curious case of iOS code-signing
+## The curious case of iOS code signing

 iOS app code signing issues can be painful.
 There are so many things that can go wrong!